You’re going to Redang Island? Congratulations, it’s awesome!

-It’s a handy spot with many eating and tour options including independent options that aren’t part of hotel tour desks.
+It’s a handy spot with many eating and tour options including independent options.
 I think it’s a great place from where to explore the rest of the island.

 There are no real roads here – the only decent road runs north to south on the island and doesn’t come through here.
 But there are rough roads behind the resorts and a track from the northern end of this beach to the northern end of the island near Taaras.

 There is more information about exploring Redand Island here if you’re after a Redang Island review, and a full list of things to do on Redang.

 Laguna Redang Check-In

-When checking in for my stay to for this Laguna beach resort Redang review, the check-in was beyond smooth.
+When checking in for my stay for this Laguna beach resort Redang review, the check-in was beyond smooth.
 It set the tone for what is a very organised resort with great service.
 It was so different to what we have experienced elsewhere in Malaysia.

 We caught the resort ferry across to the island (more about that below).
 On arrival at Laguna’s own jetty, we could leave our luggage on the boat and hop off.
 There was a train style buggy waiting for us.